Remember the Hardy Boys books?

 Here is the problem: from Temple the direct route would follow the Katy tracks to Taylor where it would meet the Missouri Pacific tracks for the remainder of the trip to Laredo.
 But these are the same south-of-Dallas Katy tracks Amtrak has expended so much effort to avoid.
 Amtrak is unwilling to share the repair bill even for this short section.
 Moreover, there is another problem of the type that makes anyone conditioned to automobile driving shake his head in bewildered disbelief.
 Even though the Santa Fe tracks cross the Katy tracks in Temple, there is no way for a train to switch from the former to the latter.
 If two highways cross on a map, we naturally expect to be able to get from one to the other.
 But railroads inhabit a different world.
 Here is a 200-mile trip from Fort Worth to Austin, and the essential link depends on a few feet of connecting track that doesn’t exist.
 It could be built, even though a highway and a nearby house make construction a little trickier than the link at the Fort Worth station.
 But it hasn’t been.
 The realization dawns: this country is crisscrossed by railroad tracks and yet you still can’t get there from here.

 Well, eventually you can, of course.
 Austin lies southwest of Temple, but the baffled, homeless Inter-American proceeds southeast toward Galveston for 44 miles until it finally hits the MoPac tracks about an hour later at Milano (pop.
 380).
 At this point it is exactly four miles closer to Austin than it had been in Temple.
-Reaching Milano it creeps and jerks indecisively through high grass and entity fields.
-Said one passenger: “If you didn’t know the j damn thing was on tracks, you’d think it had gotten lost.”
+Reaching Milano it creeps and jerks indecisively through high grass and empty fields.
+Said one passenger: “If you didn’t know the damn thing was on tracks, you’d think it had gotten lost.”

 Once onto Missouri Pacific tracks, the Inter-American’s wanderings are over.
 But any ideas Amtrak might have about clipping on down to Laredo without delay have been thoroughly dashed by MoPac’s management, which has imposed a 50 mph speed limit on the train between Milano and San Antonio.
 MoPac’s 1962 timetable shows a passenger train speed limit of 79 mph for this section of track, along with a 50 mph speed limit for freights.
 Now MoPac insists that the Inter-American dawdle with its freights.

 With so many obstacles the result is predictable.
-The trip between Dallas and the Alamo city consumes, a preposterous amount of time, even for travelers who aren’t in a hurry.
+The trip between Dallas and the Alamo city consumes a preposterous amount of time, even for travelers who aren’t in a hurry.
 If you leave Dallas on Amtrak’s current route you should get to San Antonio eight and one-half hours later.
 Put a pencil to it.
 Braniff can fly you to Bogota quicker than that.

 The complications are not limited to the train itself.
 MoPac owns the Austin station, an unprepossessing survivor of the Eagle’s days, some distance from downtown.
 Amtrak passengers are only allowed to use the former “colored” waiting room.
 In the large uncrowded parking lot nearby, MoPac suddenly erected “No Overnight Parking” signs last year, depriving passengers who took the thrice-weekly train of any place to leave their cars for what was of necessity an overnight trip.
 One passenger who ignored them returned to find that MoPac had towed his car away.
 Only after he sued for damages—and won—did the company take the signs down.